-Huttopia Adirondacks is more than just a collection of glamping tents.
-You can also take advantage of an onsite heated pool (starting in 2022), a full restaurant (with crepes every morning), a camp store, hiking trails, and a playground.
+Huttopia Adirondacks is more than just a collection of Lake George glamping tents.
+You can also take advantage of an onsite heated pool, a full restaurant (with crepes every morning), a camp store, hiking trails, and a playground.

 Firewood and ice are both available for purchase, and there’s Wi-Fi at the lodge if you need to stay connected.
 The lodge is also stocked with board games, a foosball table, and a library, making it the perfect retreat for rainy days.

-What You Should Know Before Booking Your Adirondacks Glamping Vacation
+What You Should Know Before Booking Your Lake George Glamping Vacation

 - Huttpoia is pet-friendly!

 - You have to park your car in a central lot and walk to your glamping tent.